BitcoinErrorLog/graphiti/README.md

-# Graphiti — Pubky URL Tagger

-Graphiti is a Chrome Manifest V3 extension that lets you publish deterministic link posts to your Pubky homeserver, browse what your follows have shared about the current page, and keep quick local bookmarks.
-The extension now lives at the repository root so you can load this folder directly in `chrome://extensions`.

-## Features

-- **QR-only Pubky Ring authentication**: Launch the Ring flow from the options page, scan the QR code with the mobile app, and Graphiti will persist the approved session automatically.
-- **Deterministic link posts**: Normalize URLs, hash them, and publish `LinkPost` JSON files to your Pubky storage with tags and notes.
-- **Realtime sidebar feed**: Toggle a Shadow DOM sidebar (Alt+P) that shows your follows’ posts for the active tab via Nexus search with Pubky fallback requests.
-- **Popup quick actions**: Save the current tab as a link post or bookmark, open the sidebar, or jump to options directly from the browser action popup.
-- **Local bookmarks**: Store private bookmarks in `chrome.storage.local`, including tags and notes, with sync between popup and sidebar.
-- **Context menu save**: Right-click any page or link and choose “Save link post to Pubky” to prefill the popup for publishing.
-- **Omnibox search shortcut**: Type `pubky` in the Chrome address bar to search Nexus for link posts matching free text.
-- **Viewer utility**: Open `viewer.html#<payload>` to inspect structured JSON payloads for debugging.

-## Getting started

-1. (Optional) Copy your provided Pubky SDK assets (`lib/index.js`, `lib/pubky_bg.wasm`, etc.) into a local `lib/` directory at the repository root if you want SDK-powered helpers.
-Graphiti gracefully degrades when the bundle is absent.
-2. In Chrome, open `chrome://extensions`, enable **Developer mode**, then click **Load unpacked** and select this repository folder.
-3. Pin the Graphiti action icon in the toolbar for quicker access.

-## Usage

-### Authenticate with Pubky Ring

-1. Open the extension popup and click **Settings**, or visit **chrome://extensions → Graphiti → Extension options**.
-2. In the options page, review the relay/Nexus defaults and click **Sign in with Pubky Ring**.
-3. A new tab with `auth.html` opens; scan the QR code using the Pubky Ring mobile app.
-4. Once approved, the options page will display your Pubky ID and session token status.

-### Save link posts

-- Use the popup: add tags (comma-separated) and a note, then click **Save link post** to publish to your Pubky storage.
-- Use the sidebar: press **Alt+P** to open, then submit the form to publish and refresh the feed.
-- Use the context menu: right-click a page or link and choose **Save link post to Pubky**, then finish the details in the popup.

-### Manage bookmarks

-- Toggle the **Bookmark** button in the sidebar or popup to save/remove a local bookmark for the current URL.
-- Bookmarks are stored locally (`chrome.storage.local`) and can include tags and notes independent of published posts.

-### Review follows’ posts

-- Open the sidebar (Alt+P) to automatically fetch posts for the active tab.
-- Entries are sorted by `created_at` and labeled with the author Pubky IDs when provided.
-- If Nexus is unavailable, Graphiti falls back to fetching directly from each follow.
+# Graphiti Chrome Extension

+Graphiti is a Manifest V3 extension for publishing deterministic link posts to your Pubky storage and browsing what your network has already shared about the page you are viewing.
+The extension now lives at the repository root so you can load this directory directly in `chrome://extensions` without any build tooling.

+## Highlights
+- **Pubky Ring authentication** – Launch the Ring flow from the options page or popup, scan the QR code, and Graphiti will persist the approved session and your pubkey automatically.
+- **Deterministic link posts** – Normalize URLs, hash them, and store the resulting JSON into `/pub/graphiti/<hash>.json` on your homeserver.
+- **Sidebar feed** – Toggle an overlay (Alt+P) to review your follows' posts for the active page with Nexus lookups and direct Pubky fallbacks.
+- **Popup quick actions** – Save link posts, flip bookmarks, jump to options, or open the sidebar from the browser action popup.
+Context-menu saves respect the right-clicked link.
+- **Local bookmarks** – Keep private notes and tags for any URL in `chrome.storage.local`; the popup and sidebar stay in sync.
+- **Omnibox search** – Type `pubky` in the address bar to search Nexus for matching link posts.

+## Repository layout
+- `manifest.json` – Chrome MV3 manifest pointing to the service worker, popup, options page, and content script.
+- `background.js` – Service worker that wires messaging, context-menu saves, Pubky Ring auth, and omnibox routing.
+- `contentScript.js` – Sidebar UI injected into pages with save/bookmark actions and realtime feed rendering.
+- `popup.html` / `popup.js` – Browser action UI for quick saves, bookmarks, sidebar toggle, and Ring auth.
+- `options.html` / `options.js` – Settings page for homeserver configuration, follow lists, and Ring sign-in.
+- `sdk.js` – Shared helpers for config storage, Pubky writes, bookmark management, search caching, and Ring polling.
+- `auth.html` – Minimal page that renders the QR code and status while waiting for Ring approval.
+- `styles/` – Shared Tailwind-derived base styles for popup/options/sidebar surfaces.

+## Loading the extension
+1. (Optional) If you were provided Pubky SDK binaries (`lib/index.js`, `lib/pubky_bg.wasm`, etc.), copy them into a `lib/` directory at the repository root.
+Graphiti operates with its built-in fetch helpers, but the folder is listed in `web_accessible_resources` so bundled SDK assets can be shipped with the extension.
+2. Open `chrome://extensions`, enable **Developer mode**, click **Load unpacked**, and select this folder.
+3. Pin the Graphiti icon for easier access.

+## Using Graphiti
+### Sign in with Pubky Ring
+1. Open the popup and press **Sign in** (or use **Sign in with Pubky Ring** on the options page).
+2. A new tab (`auth.html`) opens showing a QR code generated from the relay request.
+3. Scan the code with the Pubky Ring mobile app and approve the request.
+When the relay reports approval, your session token and pubkey are stored and displayed in the options page.

+### Save link posts and bookmarks
+- **Popup** – Fill optional tags/notes and press **Save** to publish.
+Toggle the star button to store/remove a local bookmark.
+- **Context menu** – Right-click any link or page and choose **Save link post to Pubky**; the popup will prefill with the clicked URL.
+- **Sidebar** – Press `Alt+P` to open the overlay, then submit the form to publish and refresh the feed.
+Bookmarks and posts stay in sync with the popup.

+### Browse posts
+The sidebar fetches Nexus search results for the current URL and falls back to direct Pubky reads from your follow list.
+Results are cached briefly (`sdk.js`) and sorted by `created_at`.

 ### Omnibox shortcut

-- Type `pubky` followed by a space in the Chrome address bar, enter your query, and press Enter.
+Type `pubky` followed by a space in Chrome's address bar, enter a query, and submit.
+Results open in the active tab by default.
-- Results open in the current tab; use **Shift+Enter** or **Alt+Enter** to open in a new tab or window per Chrome defaults.

-### Viewer

-- Navigate to `chrome-extension://<extension-id>/viewer.html#<encoded-json>` to inspect payloads (e.g., posts or bookmarks) for troubleshooting.

 ## Development notes

-- Graphiti loads the Pubky SDK dynamically from `lib/` when the bundle is present so you can ship the assets alongside the extension.
-- No bundler is required; all scripts are ES modules compatible with MV3 service workers.
-- Source files live at the repository root.
+- All scripts are ES modules and run without a bundler; edits take effect immediately after reloading the extension in Chrome.
+- Messaging namespaces follow the `graphiti:*` prefix.
+Background handlers clear cached sidebar data when sync storage changes.
+- The repository intentionally omits third-party build steps so it can be loaded directly after cloning.